beedyboy/react-checkout/README.md

 - Create a backend in express or Nest.js app to return products and the frontend should consume accordingly.
 - Write your own Express server that serves the app.

+## To start the server

+- cd into server, and then cd into backend.
+- Then run npm start to start the server.

 ## Conclusion

 Thank you for your interest in this project!
 We look forward to seeing your implementation.
 If you have any questions, please don't hesitate to reach out.